COLUMBUS the Largest Ship ever Built

 Attributed to Robert Maling, Ouseburn Bridge Pottery – early to mid 1830s

 The jugs above and below come from the same transfer plate as the items from wheat ear decorated group 2 above (left detail).
 Note again the diagonal scratch above the rear sail.
-It appears that the transfer plate has been re-engraved for use on these green-flecked jugs.

 The jug below has an inscription dated 1833.